HOME |

 I first began to paint landscape

-while in high school in Chicago, but in college wound up studying
+while in high school, but in college wound up studying sculpture

-sculpture for both my undergraduate and graduate degrees.
-During
+for both my undergraduate and graduate degrees.
+During those college

-those college years I discovered photography not only as a break
+years I discovered photography not only as a break from "the

-from "the usual," but also as a way to remain an artist
+usual," but also as a way to remain an artist during those

-during those summers when I indulged my love of travel.
-When I
+summers when I indulged my love of travel.
+When I moved to Los

-moved to Los Angeles after graduation, however, I returned to
+Angeles after graduation, however, I returned to painting as an

-painting as an inexpensive and highly portable medium for someone
+inexpensive and highly portable medium for someone trying to live

-trying to live on the cheap in a Pasadena studio.
-My subject matter
+on the cheap in a Pasadena studio.
+My subject matter quickly returned

-company and proceeded to spend weeks upon weeks driving and looking
+proceeded to spend weeks upon weeks driving and looking at nothing

-at nothing but the landscape.
-But while driving, the time and
+but the landscape.
+But while driving, the time and energy constraints

-pulling over for a minute or two to take some photos, and I started
+a minute or two to take some photos, and I started to write as

-to write as well in restaurants or out walking at night, at first
+well in restaurants or out walking at night, at first descriptions

-texts onto the paintings, offering verbal tangents to go off on
+paintings, offering verbal tangents to go off on but which emanate

 ![]() 1990's Painting Archive |